NCAA basketball tournament selection process: Making the brackets

-Selection Sunday and Selection Monday
+Selection Sunday

-Selection Sunday is the day when the NCAA Division I men's basketball tournament participants are selected, seeded, placed accordingly, and announced, and on Selection Monday (the next day) the same process occurs for the NCAA Division I Women’s Basketball Tournament.
-Both CBS and ESPN cover the selections for the men's tournament live; ESPN also covers selections for the women's tournament live on Selection Monday.
+Selection Sunday is the day when participants are selected, seeded, placed accordingly, and announced.
+Both CBS and ESPN cover the selections for the men's tournament live; ESPN also covers selections for the women's tournament live.
 The NCAA committee gathers to select and place 68 men's teams and 68 women's teams that secured automatic berths or are deemed worthy of an invitation to the NCAA Division I men's and women's basketball tournaments that take place in March and April.
 Selection Sunday is currently the Sunday before the third Thursday of March, when the first round games begin.
 It is never before March 11, or after March 17.

 CBS has the official rights to cover the selection of the men's tournament field as they are the TV network which covers the vast majority of the tournament.
 (CBS held exclusive TV rights to the men's tournament from 1991 to 2010, and have shared rights with Turner Sports since 2011.)
 For this reason, CBS announces each bracket first, with ESPN passing on the brackets to its viewers seconds later.
 Both networks' coverage is augmented by discussion of the selections and predictions about how teams will fare once the tournament begins.
 ESPN has exclusive rights to cover the women's tournament selection announcements, as that network has sole rights to the women's tournament.
 Before 2006, the women's matchups were made in a selection show airing one hour before the men's matchups.
-However, beginning in 2006, the women's matchups have been announced by ESPN on Selection Monday.
-The Selection Monday move allows ESPN to provide more prominent coverage on women's basketball instead of providing minimal coverage for the women before devoting the rest of the evening to the men's tournament; it also allows minor coverage of the secondary National Invitation Tournament, to which ESPN also holds full rights.
+However, from 2006 to 2021, the women's matchups had been announced by ESPN on Selection Monday.
+Beginning in 2022, owing to the addition of the First Four into the women's tournament, selections for the women are now announced Sunday evening after the men's announcement.
+Currently the men's announcement is scheduled for 6:00 PM ET with the women's announcement scheduled for 8:00 PM.

 Both CBS and ESPN send camera crews to schools around the nation to capture the teams' (and occasionally fans') reactions during the moment when they find out what seed they received or if they made the tournament at all.
 Once the teams are announced, the teams and their fans begin to make game plan and travel preparations.
 Additionally, millions of college basketball fans begin to fill in their brackets, usually as part of March Madness pools conducted through websites, gambling-related contests, or simply through a group of family members, friends, or co-workers.

-Turner Sports (through TBS) airs the Selection Show during years the Final Four airs on their networks, with the exception of 2022.
+Turner Sports (through TBS) aired the Selection Show in 2018 in their first year of holding the rights to the Final Four and National Championship.
+Negative reaction to the network move and format changes imposed by Turner resulted in the show reverting back to CBS and its previous format the following year.